Global Social Work and Development Organisations Deliver Joint Statement at the Second World Summit for Social Development

 Submission Deadline for Proposals: November 30, 2025

 The Second World Summit for Social Development, to be held in Qatar in November 2025, marks a key moment in global efforts to advance social progress.
 Building on the commitments made at the 1995 World Summit for Social Development in Copenhagen, it presents an opportunity to reassess global commitments to social progress, in light of emerging challenges and persistent inequalities.
-The Summit will focus on three core pillars that remain essential
+The Summit will focus on three core pillars that remain essential to social development: (1) poverty eradication, (2) full and productive employment and decent work for all, and (3) social inclusion.
+This special issue aims to serve as a platform for rigorous debate and fresh perspectives on the evolving landscape of global social development.

 This special issue of Social Development Issues will highlight research and analysis that critically engage with the Summit’s objectives, themes, and policy implications, offering insights into its potential impact on national and international social development strategies.
 We welcome contributions that explore the Summit’s significance, including but not limited to: